Books and PDF Files

-All of the books can also be purchased in PDF format.
-If you are reasonably comfortable dealing with the frustrations that are inherent in computers, we encourage you to use the first six books on a computer screen when you are ready for serious reading practice.
-Of course, this option requires the PDF files.
-See Efficient Japanese Reading Practice on a Computer to learn more about how to do this.
+When you are ready for serious reading practice, and if you are reasonably comfortable dealing with the frustrations that are inherent in computers, we encourage you to use any of the first six books on a computer screen.
+This computer-reading option requires PDF files which can be purchased at this link.
+See Efficient Japanese Reading Practice on a Computer to learn more.

-In other words, if you purchase the Drills in PDF format, you should print them, ideally on two-sided paper, and staple the sheets together in groups of about 24 pages (12 sheets).
+In other words, if you purchase the Drills in PDF format only, it’s probably best to print them and staple the sheets together.
 If this is not convenient, please consider buying the Drills in printed book format instead, either from Amazon or from Ingram Spark, using the links in the first paragraph above.

 Books in the Learn to Read in Japanese series